Ericsson/dataplanebook/src/threading/threading.rst

 :term:`concurrency`.
 Such a use of operating system threads comes with some limitations in scalability (i.e., the number of concurrent tasks) and reduced efficiency (e.g., increased context switch overhead).
-For moderately-concurrent applications with long runtimes per input stimuli, this model is often more than suffient, performance-wise.
+For moderately-concurrent applications with long run times per input stimuli, this model is often more than sufficient, performance-wise.

 .. _User Mode Threads: